Top-Q/difido-reports/binders/difido-pytest-plugin/pytest-difido/README.rst

 pytest-difido
 =============

-PyTest plugin for generating HTML test reports
+PyTest plugin for creating flexible and informative test reports

 ----